RubiconDeFi/rubi-bots/README.md

 5. Based on your selection, you have certain available tokens for your strategy
 - Enter the tokens you want and enter `done` when finished
 6. If you have an existing `MarketAid` address, enter it here.
 Otherwise, enter `no` to start the creation process
+- For a robust MarketAid toolset, see `npm run aid` below
 7. Both options will open up an aid menu where you can manage your aid
 - View Market Aid Info
 - Check if you are approved